Batch image resizing and conversion with ImageMagick

 Automating image processing tasks with ImageMagick can significantly enhance your productivity as a

 developer.
-By leveraging command-line tools like mogrify
+By leveraging command-line tools such as mogrify

 , you can efficiently batch resize and